 Uses: Acorn squash is most commonly baked, but can also be microwaved, sautéed or steamed.
 It may be stuffed with rice, meat or vegetable mixtures.
 The seeds of the may also be eaten, usually after being toasted.

-Buttercup squash, also known as Kobocha, has a turban shape (a flattish top and dark green skin), weighing three to five pounds, and normally heavy with dense, yellow-orange flesh.
+Description: Also known as Kobocha, this winter squash has a turban shape (a flattish top and dark green skin).
+They typically weigh three to five pounds, and are normally heavy with dense, yellow-orange flesh.

 Nutrition: It is a good source of Vitamin E (Alpha Tocopherol), Thiamin, Niacin, Vitamin B6, Folate, Calcium and Magnesium, and a very good source of Vitamin A, Vitamin C, Potassium and Manganese.